Administrative Fellowship Program

 How long is the program?

-The program runs for one year beginning in July 2011.
+The program runs for one year.

 How many fellows are accepted into the program?

-Four to five candidates are accepted.
+Five candidates are accepted.

 At which site will I be working?